 Lucy Pankhurst is a composer based in the northwest of England.
-She is a performance (tenor horn, 2004) and composition (2007) graduate of the RNCM, where she was also awarded a PhD in 2020 for her work focussing on contemporary applications of the traditional brass band.
+She is a performance (tenor horn, 2004) and composition (2007) graduate of the Royal Northern College of Music.
+In 2020 she was also awarded a PhD from the RNCM/MMU for her work focussing on contemporary applications of the traditional brass band (supervisors Professor Adam Gorb and Dr Larry Goves).

 As a composer, Lucy has received many accolades for her work, most notably in 2011 when she became the first female composer to be presented with a British Composer Award in the Brass/Wind Band category.
 In Pitch Black was also the first brass band work to win a BCA.
 Her work has subsequently been shortlisted for the awards on four more occasions.
 Lucy has also been a member of the judging panel for the British Composer Awards/Novellos and adjudicated the 2019 EBBC Composers Competition alongside Dr John Pickard and Oliver Waespi.

-Large-scale composition projects include commissions for the Durham International Brass Festival (Pathways - 2015), a multiple ensemble ACE-funded mixed media project at the Woodhorn Museum in Northumberland and the Sage, Gateshead (Reflection Connection – 2016), a residency at the IWBC in Philadelphia (2017), a PRSF-funded experimental brass band work (Th’owfen Raconteurs – 2013) and a vocal/electroacoustic installation at Salisbury Cathedral to commemorate the Christmas Truce of 1914 at the Ageas International Salisbury Arts Festival (Voices from No Man’s Land – 2014).
+Large-scale composition projects include commissions for the Durham International Brass Festival (Pathways - 2015), a multiple ensemble ACE-funded mixed media project at the Woodhorn Museum in Northumberland and the Sage, Gateshead (Reflection Connection – 2016), a residency at the IWBC in Philadelphia (2017), a PRSF-funded work for brass band and electronics (Th’owfen Raconteurs – 2013) and a vocal/electroacoustic installation at Salisbury Cathedral to commemorate the Christmas Truce of 1914 at the Ageas International Salisbury Arts Festival (Voices from No Man’s Land – 2014).
+A studio-recorded version of Voices From No Man’s Land was also presented as a featured sound installation at the Women In Sound/Women On Sound (WISWOS) 2015 conference.
 Please see the PROJECTS tab for more info.

 In 2018, Lucy was commissioned by BBC Radio 3 to create a vocal work celebrating 100 years of suffrage, with text developed with Emmeline Pankhurst’s great-granddaughter, Dr Helen Pankhurst.
 The Pankhurst Anthem was recorded by the BBC Singers and premiered at the 2018 BBC Free Thinking Festival at the Sage, Gateshead.

-Lucy has a particular interest in projects which involve research and collaboration.
+Lucy has a particular interest in projects that involve research and collaboration.
 She has composed a number of site/performer-specific works and also has a growing collection of pieces that respond to specific artistic stimuli.
 For example; Sekhemti (solo trumpet - Head and Arm from monumental red granite statue of Amenhotep III) and Cristallum Calvariam (violin/voice - Rock Crystal Skull) were performed at the British Museum next to their respective artefacts as part of the 2013 RNCM Sound Histories event.
-Examples for large ensemble are Marilyn (brass band) is a musical reflection on Andy Warhol’s screenprints of Marilyn Monroe (commissioned for the 2014 Brass in Concert Festival at the Sage) and Ticket: 250654 (wind orchestra) based on the ticket number assigned to the musicians aboard the Titanic.
+Luminaries for euphonium and piano (commissioned by Dr Amy Schumaker Bliss in 2017) is a set of musical reflections on four revolutionary historical female figures, featuring on Amy's 2019 CD Couleurs en Mouvements (Moving Colors).
+Examples for large ensemble are Marilyn (brass band) - a musical reflection on Andy Warhol’s screenprints of Marilyn Monroe (commissioned for the 2014 Brass in Concert Festival at the Sage), Where She Sings Freely (brass band and narrator) - illustrating a poem by Clara Price (commissioned by the RWCMD in 2018) and Ticket: 250654 (wind orchestra, commissioned by BASBWE in 2013), based on the ticket number assigned to the musicians aboard the Titanic.

 As a music educator and animateur, Lucy has composed many pieces for youth ensembles - from string orchestras, to massed ‘flexible’ ensembles.
 Over the last 10 years, Lucy has also developed and delivered a whole-class programme of music for KS2 beginner brass, which has led to her current work in producing Puzzle Pieces - an extensive flexible music programme for all instruments (from first access to advanced players), as part of an Erasmus+ international project.
 In addition to her work in schools, she has also lectured at Huddersfield University and been a guest speaker at the University of Salford, the University of Leicester and Bath Spa University.